subnetter/subnet-docs/docs/intro/tech.md

 ## Building Blocks

 ### Subnet Blockchain
 Subnet blockchain nodes run a distributed consensus protocol and agree on a canonical ledger between them.
-The simple ledger includes identity bundles, accounts $SNP coin and token balances.
-The ledger is where $SNP coin balances settle.
-For example, clients deposit funds to service providers by sending $SNP coin to provider's blockchain account via a blockchain transaction and preriodical users bills are settled on the SNP blockchain.
+The simple ledger includes identity bundles, accounts $SUB coin and token balances.
+The ledger is where $SUB coin balances settle.
+For example, clients deposit funds to service providers by sending $SUB coin to provider's blockchain account via a blockchain transaction and preriodical users bills are settled on the SUB blockchain.

 #### Account Model
 An account model is more appropiate for the subnet blockchain instead of UTXO model.